-Part 5 - Voluntary Subtractions from Refund
+▶ Part 5 - Voluntary Subtractions from Refund

-1. Utah Educational Savings Plan (UESP) (UC §59-10-1313)
+1. Utah my529 (formerly UESP) (UC §59-10-1313)

-You may contribute all or part of your refund to your Utah Educational Savings Plan (UESP) 529 individual account(s) by entering the amount you want deposited.
-The deposit will be sent to UESP with your name, address and Social Security number as identification.
+You may contribute all or part of your refund to your Utah my529 individual account(s) by entering the amount you want deposited.
+The deposit will be sent to my529 with your name, address and Social Security number as identification.

-UESP will deposit your refund into your UESP account(s).
-If you have multiple UESP individual accounts under your Social Security number, your refund will be divided equally among all your individual accounts.
-Both Social Security numbers from a joint return will be matched to existing UESP individual accounts for dividing the refund.
+My529 will deposit your refund into your Utah my529 account(s).
+If you have multiple my529 individual accounts under your Social Security number, your refund will be divided equally among all your individual accounts.
+Both Social Security numbers from a joint return will be matched to existing my529 individual accounts for dividing the refund.

-If you do not have a UESP individual account, UESP will send you information to open an account.
-If you do not open an account within the designated time frame, your refund will be returned to you by UESP without interest or earnings.
+If you do not have a my529 individual account, my529 will send you information to open an account.
+If you do not open an account within the designated time frame, your refund will be returned to you by my529 without interest or earnings.

-Note: Your refund will not be contributed to your UESP individual account until your return has completed processing, which may take up to 90 days.
-Any outstanding federal or state debt you owe may be subtracted from your refund before it is contributed to your UESP individual account(s).
+Note: Your refund will not be contributed to your my529 individual account until your return has completed processing, which may take up to 90 days.
+Any outstanding federal or state debt you owe may be subtracted from your refund before it is contributed to your my529 individual account(s).
 The refund will be treated as a current year contribution in the year contributed.

-For more information about UESP accounts, call 1-800-418-2551, or visit uesp.org.
+For more information about my529 accounts, call 1-800-418-2551, or visit my529.org.

-2. Refund Applied To 2018 Taxes
+2. Refund Applied To 2019 Taxes

-You may apply all or part of your refund as a prepayment for your 2018 Utah income tax liability.
-Enter the amount of refund you want applied to your 2018 tax on this line.
+You may apply all or part of your refund as a prepayment for your 2019 Utah income tax liability.
+Enter the amount of refund you want applied to your 2019 tax on this line.